twincarlos/fetch/README.md

 # Fetch

 In this project, users will be able to search through a wide range of dogs fed by a server.
-Users will be able to filter through a number of filters such as their name, breed, age, and zipcode.
+Users will be able to filter through a number of filters such as their name, breed, age, and zipcode.\
+You can access this project live [here](https://fetch.onrender.com).

 ## To run this project locally